 If you are a coffee lover, you will find Singapore to be a heaven of robust and aromatic coffee.
 You would not need to travel long distances for it on your trip to Singapore as almost every locality in the country houses a coffee shop.

 Upon visiting a coffee shop in Singapore, you may come across coffee with different names such as Kopi Siew-dai, Kopi Gao, Kopi-C, and more.
-Do not get nervous with so many names, though, as they only indicate coffee with different aromas or flavours.
+Do not get nervous with so many names, though, as they only indicate coffee with different aromas or flavors.

 7. Singaporeans believe in partying hard